 - Feedback – Often overlooked by the seller but very much used by the buyer, no one wants to give their money to a seller who has been accused of selling low quality items, or refuses returns or is rude.
 Keep feedback 100% and buyers will be happy to buy from you.

 - First Impressions Count – Make sure your buyer’s impressed from the moment they receive your parcel.
-Learn how to fold your items properly here:
+Learn how to fold your items properly further up this post!

 An altogether more socially responsible way to clear out your old clothes, charity shops need a steady supply of clothes donated.
 If you’ve tried and failed to sell some of your clothes online, think about donating them to a charity shop.